-If you have all the results of your research dissertation and wondering how to write a good conclusion, then you are at the right place at the right time.
-Conclusions are must-haves of an academic article.
-In this article will learn how to write a good conclusion by using concise, analytical, and systematic writing.
+In the following guideline, you will learn how to write a good conclusion using concise, analytical, and systematic writing.
 These strategies will enable you to craft your conclusions more effectively.

 The structure of a good conclusion establishes its worth.
-A good conclusion is structured as follows
+A good conclusion should be structured as given below:

-When you conclude your paper, it is essential to restate your argument's main points briefly.
+When you conclude your paper, it is essential to briefly restate your argument's main points.
 It will help to remind your reader of what you've already established and will help to strengthen your overall argument.

 While it is important to restate your main points, you should also synthesize them to create a stronger conclusion.
 In other words, you should not simply repeat what you have already said; instead, you should try to draw new conclusions based on your presented evidence.